Can you give us an operational update on your first year in charge of Vale Base Metals?

 Can you update us on your Brazilian assets?

+These are truly outstanding assets that set VBM apart.
 Salobo, our flagship copper operation, is on track for a second straight year of record production with room to grow.
-At Sossego, the team delivered a nearly 40% improvement in unit costs this year.
+At Sossego, the team delivered a nearly 40% improvement in unit costs in 2025.
 They unlocked marginal stockpiles and advanced underground options below the pit based on excellent exploration drilling results.
-At Onça Puma, Furnace 2 was delivered on time, 13% under budget, with zero lost time injuries.
-The operation is now set to sit in the lower half of the global nickel cost curve, which is essential in an oversupplied market.

 What are your immediate priorities for the next year?

-We will also continue to advance our copper growth pipeline in Brazil along lower CapEx, higher return pathways, while working diligently to increase the global competitiveness of our nickel business.
+We will also continue to advance our copper growth pipeline in Brazil along lower capex, higher return pathways, while working diligently to increase the global competitiveness of our nickel business.
 In addition, following our agreement with Glencore announced in December, in 2026, we will explore the synergies of mining our adjacent underground copper deposits in Sudbury.
-A final investment decision is not expected until early 2027, but we are excited about this opportunity.
+A final investment decision is not expected until 2027, but we are excited about this opportunity.

-Vale Base Metals is building a truly world-class base metals business to provide a secure, responsible, competitive supply of the critical minerals that are at the nexus of energy transition and the generational shift in technology reshaping our world.
+Vale Base Metals is building a truly world-class base metals business to provide a secure, responsible, competitive supply of the critical minerals that are at the nexus of the energy transition and the generational shift in technology reshaping our world.

 Can you give us an operational update on your first year in charge of Vale Base Metals?

-The thesis when I took over was to take what had been an almost invisible part of Vale S.A.’s portfolio, unlock and highlight the value, and position the business for a potential future IPO.
-In year one, we moved from a highly centralized model to a lean, decentralized organization.
+The thesis when I took over was to take what had been an almost invisible part of Vale S.A.’s portfolio, highlight the value, and position the business for a potential future IPO.

-We have delivered three consecutive strong quarters, we are on track to meet the top end of production guidance for copper and nickel, and we have lowered all-in-sustaining cost guidance for both business segments – a first in this business’s history.
+We have delivered three consecutive strong quarters, we are on track to meet the top end of production guidance for copper and nickel, and we have lowered all-in sustaining cost guidance for both business segments – a first in this business’s history.

 Where is the C$500,000 of funding from the CMIF being deployed, and what impact will it have?